Knowledge & Scholars

 And almighty Allah made warns every Muslim against speaking without knowledge, as He says (interpretation of the meaning): “And follow not (O man, i.e., say not, or do not, or witness not) that of which you have no knowledge.
 Verily, the hearing, and the sight, and the heart of each of those ones will be questioned (by Allah).”
 [17:36]

-Muslims (especially the ordinary muslims and the beginner seekers of knowledge) need knowledgable people at all times and in all places.
+Muslims (especially the ordinary Muslims and the beginner seekers of knowledge) need knowledgable people at all times and in all places.
 The Nation without knowledge and scholars will live in illusions and sink in darkness.
 If a person knows what Allah has prescribed conceals this knowledge and deprives the Nation of it, he will be cursed by Allah except for he who repents.

 But the most important questions that should be questioned now are: